LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Branch of the Brokvar Tree.md

 When using this item as a spell focus, you gain a +2 bonus to your spell attack roles and  spell save DC.

-A branch of the Nëor infused tree, "The Brokvar-Coeden" which marks the point at which [[Nëoris]] first touched the land.
+A branch of the Nëor infused tree, "The Brokvar-Coeden" which marks the point at which [[Nëoris, the Life Bringer]] first touched the land.
 This Branch is ash-white and cracked with ethereal purple crevices, as if an unstable energy is trying to be released.

 ---